987 Inclusion Health

 IH consultant James Norman and team

-To access 987, you can contact James Norman directly via his NHS.Net email with the completed referral form below.
-James and the team will then book the patient into SDEC and confirm the time and date with you for the patient to attend.
+To access 987 contact the IHT directly via email with the completed referral form.
+James and the team will then book the patient into AECU and confirm the time and date for the patient to attend.

 EMIS form